blog posts

 A graph is a non-linear data structure in the Java programming language, which is made up of the following components:

-• A finite set of vertices is known as nodes.
+• A finite set of vertices is known as a node.

 • Edges are represented by a finite set of ordered pairs in the form (e, v).
-Here v represents the number of vertices, and e represents the number of edges.
+Here, e represents the number of edges.

-• The graph data structure in Java is divided into two groups, directed graph and weight graph, based on its parameters.
+• The graph data structure in Java is divided into two categories: directed and weighted graphs, based on their properties.

-• The path graph data structure divides graphs into two groups: Directed Graph and Undirected Graph.
+• The path graph data structure divides graphs into two categories: directed and undirected.

 • A directed graph is a set of nodes or vertices connected, where all edges have a direction from one vertex to another.